Art is a path of discovery.

 Influences

-I have been influenced by many different artists throughout my career for many different reasons.
-Some of these artists, writers and thinkers have inspired me with their techniques, others with their imaginations, and some with their expansive perception of reality.
-These are some of the most influential in no particular order.
+I have been influenced by many great minds for many different reasons.
+These artists, writers and thinkers have inspired me with their techniques, their imaginations, and their perception of reality.

 Rick Bartow